MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 >```

 _See also:_ [UIEdgeInsets](https://developer.apple.com/documentation/uikit/uiedgeinsets)

 ### ZoomLevel

-Gets the zoom level of the current view.
+Returns the zoom level of the current view.

 **Android**